lamegaton/SDSU-Beyond-Speed-E/README.md

 3. If you want to upload a new code with lmic, you have to change NWKey and APPKey
 4. change trig time to 20s and echo to 2s

-Our team member
+Our team member:
-Mahrlo Amposta,
+Mahrlo Amposta
-Ernesto Rodriguez,
+Ernesto Rodriguez
-Christian Rizzo,
+Christian Rizzo
-Adam Cruz,
+Adam Cruz
-Mark Ewest,
+Mark Ewest
-Mayra Pulido,
+Mayra Pulido
 Son Pham